 We recommend users use one of the listed operating systems listed below.
 This is a standard conda repository and can be added to any conda install.
 Conda must be configured to give priority to installing packages from this channel.

-Open-CE can be installed and run directly on a bare-metal RHEL and Ubuntu based systems.
+Open-CE can be installed and run directly on a bare-metal or VM systems installed with [RH]EL and Ubuntu.

-- IBM Power System IC922 with NVIDIA Tesla T4 GPUs
+- IBM Power 9 IC922 systems with NVIDIA Tesla T4 GPUs

-- IBM Power System AC922 with NVIDIA Tesla V100 GPUs
+- IBM Power 9 AC922 systems with NVIDIA Tesla V100 GPUs

 - x86_64 systems with NVIDIA Tesla V100 or P100 GPUs